struppigel/PortEx/README.md

 PortEx
 ======

-### Welcome to PortEx Alpha
+### Welcome to PortEx Beta

 PortEx is a Java library for static malware analysis of Portable Executable files.
 Its focus is on PE malformation robustness, and anomaly detection.
-PortEx is written in Java and Scala, but targeted at Java applications.
+PortEx is written in Java and Scala, and targeted at Java applications.
 Visit the [PortEx project page](http://katjahahn.github.io/PortEx/).

 ### Features (so far)